craigbruenderman/automation-class/Lab_Guide.md

 ```bash
   $ ansible localhost -m apt -a "name=yamllint" --become -k -c local
 ```
-* Provide your jumpbox password when prompted
+* Provide your SSH jumpbox (not Guacamole) password when prompted

 With this ad hoc command, we're invoking Ansible against localhost, using the apt package management module to install the yamllint\footnote{yamllint is an excellent utility to check for proper YAML syntax} package on your jumpbox, as super user with a prompted password.
 The connection method is local.